-- 8. Requests for exceptions.
-OMB may grant exceptions to the requirements of this Circular when permissible under existing law.
-However, in the interest of achieving maximum uniformity, exceptions will be permitted only in highly unusual circumstances. - 9.
-Effective Date.
-The provisions of this Circular are effective immediately.
+The provisions of this part are effective August 31, 2005.
 Implementation shall be phased in by incorporating the provisions into new awards made after the start of the organization's next fiscal year.
 For existing awards, the new principles may be applied if an organization and the cognizant Federal agency agree.
 Earlier implementation, or a delay in implementation of individual provisions, is also permitted by mutual agreement between an organization and the cognizant Federal agency.